This post may contain affiliate links. Please read my disclosure policy.

 - Fresh Herb Potato Salad — The flavor of this classic, creamy potato salad is enhanced by using fresh herbs—tarragon and parsley—in the dressing.
 You’ll make Grandma proud with this recipe!

-My new favorite cookie sheet is the OXO Good Grips Non-Stick Half Sheet (with a bonus cooling rack).
+- My new favorite cookie sheet is the OXO Good Grips Non-Stick Half Sheet (with a bonus silicone baking mat).
 One thing I like about this baking sheet is the textured surface that allows the air to flow for more even baking.
 It also is made with heavy-gauge aluminized steel which promotes even heat distribution.
-TIP:The cooling rack can be used as an insert in the pan to cook bacon in the oven so that the fat drips into the pan.

 An added benefit to this oven-fried okra recipe is that there’s no greasy mess to clean up.
 Placing the okra under a broiler at the end of cooking and stirring frequently will result in extra golden brown crispiness!